 Benedetta plainly wants the viewer to ponder the impossibility of discerning other people’s motives – and, by extension, the inscrutability of a God who speaks through the words and actions of Her faithful.
 If anything, the film suffers somewhat by obviously striving to be a kind of freewheeling philosophical thought experiment.
 As shocking and visceral as the film’s on-screen action can be – in addition to all the fingering, cunnilingus, and masturbation, there’s a scene in which a naked woman is tortured with the infamous pear of anguish – there’s still a whiff of stuffy sophistry to the whole enterprise.
 It’s a movie that seems designed for post-screening discussions about the search for truth and the status of women in Renaissance Europe.
 When combined with the flatness of the digital photography, the Syfy Original-worthy CGI gore, and the direct-to-streaming-level production values, this gives Benedetta an unfortunately chintzy pall.
 Verhoeven and cinematographer Jeanne Lapoirie strive to make it all look handsome, but the unconvincing cheapness of the production is still apparent.
 The studio could evidently afford atmosphere, but not historical verisimilitude.

 The result is a film that is simultaneously very horny and somewhat bland.
 Benedetta is not shy about sex – the love scenes are appropriately steamy without being particularly graphic – but the filmmakers are more interested in the story’s intellectual dimensions than in its carnal aspects.
 This is admittedly a strange thing to say about a film in which a Virgin Mary dildo serves as a significant plot point, but such is the slippery eccentricity of Verhoeven’s preoccupations.
 He might be fascinated by the lurid and the grotesque, but he’s also earnestly interested in the puzzle of the human mind: its urges and fears, its doubts and convictions.
 Whether he’s truly a stealth feminist filmmaker is debatable, but in his recent films it’s clear that he is drawn to strong-willed female characters who are trying to navigate a fundamentally hostile world.
 Black Book (2006) concerns a Dutch resistance spy who must decide how much of her body and soul she is willing to sacrifice to liberate her nation from the Nazis.
-Elle follows a woman who refuses to allow anyone to dictate the “right” way for her to respond to a sexual assault – including her rapist.
-And here, Benedetta resolutely faces down the sneering religious hierarchs too cowardly to even describe the sex acts it abhors.
+Elle follows a sexual assault survivor who refuses to allow anyone – including her rapist – to dictate the “right” way for her to react.
+Here, Benedetta resolutely faces down the sneering religious hierarchs too cowardly to even describe the sex acts it abhors.
 Verhoeven puts his heroines through the wringer, but he’s also unequivocally fascinated by the choices that they make.